 Settlements in the Arctic have also been connected to resources, though perhaps slightly differently than mentioned so far.
-Historically indigenous communities have often been found near the coast because of access to fishing, and these have often been slightly more settled communities.
-Inland resources have been a bit scarcer in winter, as farming is very difficult in that climate and the animals people hunt would migrate, so these communities had to remain small and somewhat mobile to survive.
-Of course this is a broad generalisation, but it shows some of the reasons why many northern communities are small.
+Historically indigenous communities have often been found near the coast because of access to fishing, and these have been somewhat settled communities.
+Inland resources have been a bit scarcer in winter, as farming is very difficult in that climate and the animals people hunt would migrate, so inland communities had to remain small and mobile to survive.
+Of course, this is a broad generalisation, but it shows some of the reasons why many northern communities are small.
 However, as I said the Arctic does have cities, so what caused them to be created and survive?
 Let’s take a look at some of these cities…

 Despite only being home to around 80 people, Tromsø was designated as a city at the end of the 1700s by the King.
 This was because the city of Bergen in the south had recently lost its monopoly on the trade of cod, but Tromsø could, and eventually did, become a new centre of Arctic hunting.
 Arctic exploration started to set off from here too, but the biggest growth in the city came from three things- the building of an airport, a university and the Norwegian Polar Institute.
 By making itself accessible and creating jobs and opportunities to work on the Arctic in the Arctic, Tromsø managed to create an administrative and educational work base that has allowed the city to rapidly grow and sustain itself.
 It is known across Norway as being one of the best places to study law, and of course is very strategically placed for studying Arctic history in terms of environment, climate and Indigenous culture.